Hurting over a broken paradise

 There are many ways we gather and connect with the youth in our villages.
 However, it all starts with reaching them where they're at-- whether that be in school, church, at the beach, on the street or on the front porch.

-After school we organize various clubs and during the summer we host "Bible camps" in multiple villages.
-They're a mix of fun and games, outreach and discipleship, and providing a safe place for a few hours a day.
+Throughout the year we organize various after-school clubs and summer camps.
+They're a mix of fun and games, outreach, discipleship, and providing a safe place for a few hours a day.

 Island Fun Facts

-Grenada is only 21 miles long and 12 miles wide.
+Grenada is only 21 miles long by 12 miles wide.

 Smaller than most counties of most U.S. states!

 Grenada grows more spice (per square mile) than anywhere else in the world.
 Hence its nickname "The Spice Isle".
 The nation is a leading producer of cinnamon, nutmeg and cocoa (chocolate).
-You can smell them in the air!
+The smell is in the air!